pcar22/Election-Analysis/README.md

 ## Challenge Overview
 A script was written using Python, this script is written to pull information from the election_results.csv file provided.
 In this script we can extract the information needed to do get the candidate, county and number of votes.
 Calculations are done to total votes and percentages.
 ## Challenge Summary
 The PyPoll.py script is a great tool to use to reveal critical data.
 This is a great tool to use on other election data.
 With some modifications this script can extract other information to produce different reports.
+We could write another conditional statement to determine what percentage of each county for voted for a candidate.